gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Erileine hesitated, glancing at the bookster.
 Razi nodded.
 Erileine cleared her throat.
 "Go with the bookster to…  to Hepje Het.
-Take the---I don't know the next word."
+Take the—I don't know the next word."

 "The tunnels," the lieutenant corrected.

-"The tunnels, but not the---I don't know the last word either."
+"The tunnels, but not the—I don't know the last word either."

 "The deep tunnels," Razi supplied.
 "Or 'major'.
 It's the same word.
-It could even be 'the fundamental tunnels', although---" He cut himself off, smiling.
+It could even be 'the fundamental tunnels', although—" He cut himself off, smiling.
 "My apologies.
 Once a teacher, always a teacher.
 Erileine?"
 The bookster raised his hands, palms forward, and inclined his head gravely.
 "Please give my regards to your parents,